 - Alcohol can also be added to medicinal herbs to make tinctures and elixirs.

 - Use alcohol as a solvent to use to clean guns, razors and other tools.

 - In a dire situation, alcohol can also be given to an injured person as a numbing agent so medical or dental procedures can be performed.

 When all else fails, knowing how to make your own distilled spirits could save your life or provide you with a handsome barter item.
 Knowing how to make your own alcohol will ensure you have a tradeable item for future currency exchanges.

 Alcohol is made with two simple ingredients: sugar and yeast.
-Yeast, should be stored in a cool, dry place.
+Yeast should be stored in a cool, dry place.
 If kept in its original packaging it can last for two years.
 If stored in the freezer, it can last up to five years.
 Learn how to make your own yeast for long-term sustainability.
-Sugar is an forever food item and can last indefinitely.
+Sugar is a forever food item and can last indefinitely.

 Steps to Make Your Own Moonshine

 - Boil water and add cornmeal.
 Don’t go beyond a boiling point or you’ll kill the yeast.
 It should just be warm enough to touch.

 - Now that you’ve made the mash, add sugar and yeast.
 If there are 2 ingredients you need to appreciate, it’s these.
 These are the very two things in charge of providing that special kick.